 Pharmacy - Faculty of Medicine

-Day-to-day life for Indian students pursuing MBBS at Jalal-Abad State University named after B.Osmonov - Medical Faculty in Jalal-Abad, the country.
-This covers accommodation, food, campus environment, safety, and the student support systems available to you during your MBBS years.
+Practical information about day-to-day life while pursuing this program at Jalal-Abad State University named after B.Osmonov - Medical Faculty in Jalal-Abad, the country.
+This covers the campus environment, accommodation, daily living and available safety and student-support services.

 The Medical Faculty operates from a dedicated campus area (ATF microdistrict, Sputnik) alongside clinical-department buildings on Pushkin Street, within the wider Jalal-Abad State University system that now spans 5 faculties and 2 colleges with over 4,300 students in total.
 Facilities described on the official site include 6 lecture halls, a library hall, 4 computer rooms, 79 teaching rooms plus 4 laboratories, an anatomical hall with 3D anatomy tables, and an 'Adam Tanu' anatomical museum that adds new exhibits every year.
 Student life is organised partly through a faculty-level Youth Parliament that co-runs events such as the White Coat Ceremony, Nooruz, New Year celebrations, sports competitions, and city-wide cultural days with the Jalal-Abad mayor's office, alongside a university-wide Student Council and Sports Club.
 A new 6-storey, 100-bed clinic with an attached polyclinic was under construction on the official site's own account, intended to add further hands-on clinical space to the faculty.